FarhanShoukat/Rubiks-Cube-Solver/README.md

 # Rubik's Cube Solver

 ## Abstract:
-In this study, two methods were used to solver scrambled rubik's cube.
+In this study, two methods were used to solve scrambled rubik's cube.
 It was done using Iterative Depth First Search (IDFS) or Iterative Deepening Search (IDS) and Iterative Deepening A* (IDA*).
 Two heuristics were used for IDA*.
 One of them uses pattern database.
 All methods were able to unscramble cube.
 However, time to unscramble cube increased exponentially with steps to solve the cube.
 IDA* with pattern database unscrambled cube the quickest.

 ## Algorithms:
 Two search algorithms were used to solve Rubik's cube.